-Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
-Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
-Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.
+New Panthers choose between 22 service opportunities in Charleston, the surrounding area or right here on campus.
+Projects range from fundraisers to work for local non-profit organizations to "community aid" trips to nearby towns.
+Opportunities can involve interacting with local youth as well as work to benefit seniors, veterans or making fleece blankets for local children that participate in the One Stop Community Christmas program.

-In 2010, the national poverty rate was 15.1 percent, while Illinois’ rate was 13.8 percent.
-EIU Student Community Service coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
+In 2015, the national poverty rate was 13.5 percent, while Illinois’ rate was 13.8 percent.
+EIU Civic Engagement and Volunteerism coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
 Currently, Coles County's poverty rate is surpassing 18 percent.
 Eastern Illinois Foodbank, which serves a 14-county area in Eastern Illinois covering just over 8,000 square miles including Coles County, reports that in 2012 one in six people may not have food for dinner tonight.

 Come out to EIU's annual MLK Day of Service and make a difference in your local community!
 The annual event honors Dr. King’s legacy and is an opportunity for Americans to renew their own personal vows of citizenship through service to others.
-Volunteers are asked to check-in on from 12-12:30 p.m. in the University Ballroom.
-Service projects will last from 1-4 p.m.
-Please make sure to bring a sack lunch with you!
-All transportation will be provided.
+Details will be available beginning in December on the MLK Day of Service page.

 Eastern Illinois University is proud to host the Annual Panther Service Day each April.
 This annual day of volunteering and service began in 2003, when EIU Student Government initiated an effort to improve the relationship between EIU students and the citizens of Charleston through encouragement of acts of volunteerism and service in the community.